rubu/RpiOmxTunnelReconfiguration/README.md

 RpiOmxTunnelReconfiguration
 ===========================

 Sample application that shows how to perform dynamic OMX tunnnel reconfiguration on Raspberry Pi.

-Currently not working since after the second resolution change the tunnel between decoder and renderer is not brought back up.
+Sample.h264 (a raw H264 video file with resolution changes) needs to be in the same directory as the sample binary.